European Solidarity Corps

 You need to pay a participation fee for Youth Exchanges, Training Courses and Study Visits.
 This fee varies from 20-45€, depending on the project and you can find the amount directly in the respective project description.
 You also need to buy your own travel insurance.

-All costs for food, accommodation, activities, and also travels (up to a limit), are covered by Erasmus+, the European Solidarity Corps, or other funding depending on the project.
+All costs for food, accommodation, activities, and also travels (up to a limit), are covered by Erasmus+ and / or other funding depending on the project.

 No, but you have to be regularly active in youth work, for example by working or volunteering in an NGO, leading workshops in a student union, being a group leader in youth camps, having an active role with the scouts, being active in an informal group, or similar activities.